saraheig/biopocket-interface/README.md

 This is an example of a secondary image related to the theme F5.

 In the database interface, each secondary image must have **two parameters** (see below).
 These two parameters are indicated in the brackets.

+If an image is not displayed in the database interface, please verify the syntax.

 ### First parameter